trendxbets-dev/trendx-docs/docs/intro.md

 slug: /
 ---

-# What is TrendsX Bets?
+# What is TrendX Bets?

-TrendsX Bets is a real-time attention prediction platform - a market where users bet on the movement of public interest.
+TrendX Bets is a real-time attention prediction platform - a market where users bet on the movement of public interest.

 Instead of trading prices, tokens, or hype, users speculate on what the world will care about next, using live Google Trends data as the foundation.